PrayujaTeli/Blog/Properties.md

 A transaction can be defined as a group of tasks.
 A single task is the minimum processing unit which cannot be divided further.<br/>

 #### SET TRANSACTION [ READ WRITE | READ ONLY ];<br/>
-Let’s take an example of a simple transaction.

 Suppose a bank employee transfers Rs 500 from A's account to B's account.
 This very simple and small transaction involves several low-level tasks.<br/>

 A’s Account<br/>